aquila57/RUCRC---RANDU_CRC-Random-Number-Generator/README.md

 number generators.

 The template test in this repository is different from the template test in dieharder.
-The template test used here is based on a random pattern.
+The template test used here, called qmatch, is based on a random pattern.
 Each time the test is run the pattern changes.
 The main way to cause the template test to fail, is to duplicate the input data.
 The template test fails, when the template is repeated in its entirety.
 Of course, if the input data is not random, the template test also fails the chi square test predictably.
-Read more about the template test in TESTING.
+Read more about the template test in TESTING, under qmatch.

 Almost all other random number test suites shy away from running Monte Carlo tests.
-Seversl Monte Carlo tests are included in this repository.
+Several Monte Carlo tests are included in this repository.
 The results of Mersenne Twister and ranlxd2 are compared to the results of this generator.
 The results of all three generators are very